Folashade Adefisayo

-Folashade Adefisayo is a Nigerian academic and a teacher, and she is the current commissioner of Lagos State Ministry of Education.
+Folashade Adefisayo is a Nigerian academic and a teacher, she was a former commissioner of Lagos State Ministry of Education.

 Education

 She attended the University of Ibadan where she received a bachelor's degree in Zoology.
-Later, she moved to Lagos State University were she obtained Master's Degree in Business Administration and to the University of Nottingham, where she obtained another master's degree in Education.
+Later, she moved to Lagos State University where she obtained Master's Degree in Business Administration and to the University of Nottingham, where she obtained another master's degree in education.